semgrep/ocaml-tree-sitter-core/doc/parsing.md

 --

 Ideally, the result of tree-sitter parsing should be a CST that can be used directly.
-It is not the case because the json output we get only has nodes for named rules, lacking details on which path was taken within a rule.
+It is not the case because the json (or C) tree we get only has nodes for named rules, lacking details on which path was taken within a rule.